Ron Hines DVM PhD

 The most common cause of jaundice in dogs is one or another form of liver disease.
 When those diseases appear suddenly, they are called acute hepatitis.
 When they are the result of longer standing problems they are called chronic hepatitis.
 When they have progressed to substantial scaring of the pet’s liver, they are called cirrhosis.
 Problems in this area are often fuzzy and not confined to a single organ.
 Chronic inflammations in this area can involved the liver, pancreas and small intestine all to some degree.
 This is especially true in cats with triaditis .

 Cats that will not eat for any reason are quite susceptible to hepatic lipidosis and hepatic lipidosis can be the underlying cause of jaundice.
-Cats with hyperthyroidism have been reported to be more susceptible to the liver problems that underlie jaundice as well.
+Cats with over active thyroid glands, hyperthyroidism , have been reported to be more susceptible to the liver problems that underlie jaundice as well.

 Others cases of jaundice result from adverse reactions to medications (such as acetaminophen (Tylenol), anti-seizure medications like phenobarbital or primidone, high-end doses of metronidazole, methimazole or diazepam, sulfa and tetracycline antibiotics anticancer drugs, etc) or exposure to toxic compounds (herbicides, fungicides, insecticides, rodent poisons, zinc, aflatoxins, poison mushrooms, blue-green algae, etc.).
 These are sometimes called compounds that have the potential to cause “xenobiotic hepatotoxicity”.